The Itchy & Scratchy & Poochie Show: Production

 "The Itchy & Scratchy & Poochie Show" was written by David X. Cohen and directed by Steven Dean Moore.
 The episode was conceived as a commentary on what it was like to work on a television show that had long been on the air, but was considered to be nearing its end.
 This was intended to show that The Simpsons could still be good after eight seasons, even though it no longer had the "shock value" it did in the early years.
 Before production of season eight began, several executives at Fox suggested the staff add a new character to the show, who would live with the Simpsons on a permanent basis, in a bid to freshen up the series.
 The writers found the suggestion, usually considered a sign of desperation to boost a flagging series, amusing, therefore much of the episode revolves around this trope.
 Parallel to the episode's main plot, where Poochie is introduced on The Itchy & Scratchy Show to boost its ratings, the writers inserted the one-time character Roy, a college-aged man who is shown to be living with the Simpsons, with no explanation as to his character or presence, as a reference to the executives' proposal.
-Roy was originally conceived for the "Time and Punishment" segment of the season six episode "Treehouse of Horror V", living with the Simpsons in one of the alternate realities, as a second, teenage son in the family.
+Roy was originally conceived for the "Time and Punishment" segment of the season six episode "Treehouse of Horror V", living with the Simpsons in one of the alternate realities, as a teenage son in the family.

 Cohen's initial vision for Poochie was that he would be annoying to fans because he was wealthy, aloof and unlikeable.
 In the episode's DVD commentary he read his script for the first cartoon featuring Itchy, Scratchy, and Poochie:

 As with other episodes centering on the production of The Itchy & Scratchy Show, such as "The Front", the show's staff are shown.
 Almost all of them are based on the actual staff of The Simpsons.
 In the first scene at the production table the person in the lower right corner, wearing a squid T-shirt, is Cohen.
 On the left side, the furthest away is Bill Oakley with Josh Weinstein next to him.
 Next to Weinstein is George Meyer, who is the writer who speaks out and gets fired.
 The animator shown designing Poochie is supervising director David Silverman.
 As Silverman plays the tuba, one was drawn into the background of the scene.
 Other writers who appear include Dan McGrath, Ian Maxtone-Graham, Donick Cary, Ron Hauge, Ned Goldreyer, and Mike Scully, who had to be added in later, as the animators did not have a photo to use as a likeness.

 This episode also features the first use of Comic Book Guy's catchphrase "Worst.
 Episode.
 Ever.", which was taken from the alt.tv.simpsons newsgroup.